ietf-gitwg/using-github/draft-ietf-git-using-github.md

 as documents become more mature.
 It is possible to use different processes for different documents in the Working Group.

-Working Group chairs SHOULD confirm that the Working Group has consensus to adopt any process.
+Working Group chairs are responsible for confirming that the Working Group has consensus to adopt any process.
 In particular, the introduction of a more tightly-controlled process can have the effect of privileging positions already captured in documents, which might disadvantage alternative viewpoints.

 ### Early Design Phases